AMT was formally established in 1948 in Fort Wayne, Indiana by tool and die maker Jack Ferris. The company

 each available in New York Central and Santa Fe paint schemes.
 Later, a Mail Express car,

-Eventually Lionel caught up, releasing their first 'O' gauge extruded aluminum
+However, eventually Lionel caught up, releasing their first 'O' gauge #2500 series extruded aluminum

 producing models that filled those weaknesses, contenting itself as an aftermarket producer who

 would sell its items to Lionel's customers, and take away market share where ever possible.
 At this

 point manufactuing was moved to new facilities in Auburn, Indiana.

 In 1952, AMT started producing 40' box cars, stock cars and reefers in the latest,

 most colorful paint schemes they could find in use by real railroads, and made them to more realistic